rhu003/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](Screenshot (176).png)
 provided implementation output:
 ![image](Screenshot (175).png)

-Both implementations are not correct, as it is not a valid link
+Both implementations are not correct, the expected output would be a link in the configuration of foo(and(bar).

 ## test 2 - 2.html.test
 my implementation output: